-This online training module has been developed to provide the most current information from the Department of Health and Human Services, Centers for Disease Control and Prevention on diseases and agents most commonly used as chemical, biological, radiologic, and nuclear weapons.
+This online training module (Emergency Preparedness for Healthcare Professionals) has been developed to provide the most current information from the Department of Health and Human Services, Centers for Disease Control and Prevention on diseases and agents most commonly used as chemical, biological, radiologic, and nuclear weapons.
 Outlines recommendations and best practices and discusses the components and use of the Health Alert Network (HAN).

 - Define acts of terrorism/bioterrorism and weapons of mass destruction (WMD).

 - Describe the natural transmission of Category A biological agents.

 - Describe clinical presentations of Category A biological agents.

 - Identify the conditions and agents most commonly used as chemical, radiologic, and nuclear weapons.

 - Summarize the clinical features and treatment of acute radiation exposure.